thomaslck/INST0060/README.md

 # Project Title

 ## Introduction
-This project includes a series of Python scripts for data preprocessing, model training, evaluation, and visualization, focusing on Elastic Net and Linear Regression models.
+This project includes a series of Python scripts for data preprocessing, cross-validation, model training, evaluation, and visualization, focusing on Elastic Net and Linear Regression models.

 ## Installation
 ### Prerequisites